Employer Insights

 For employers that re-employ an employee following a temporary interruption of employment or cessation of work, eligibility rules are as follows.

-For employees returning to work or being reemployed within 180 days at the time of their temporal work cessation:
+For employees returning to work or being reemployed within 180 days at the time of his or her temporary work cessation:

 • Employees NOT already eligible for OFLA leave prior to the separation from employment will qualify to include the credit for time worked before the work cessation.

-For employees returning to work or being reemployed after 180 days at the time of their temporal work cessation:
+For employees returning to work or being reemployed after 180 days at the time of his or her temporary work cessation:

-• If the employee returns to work in a timeframe that's past 180 days after cessation from work, they must reestablish eligibility for OFLA leave anew and won't receive credit for prior service.
+• If the employee returns to work in a timeframe that's past 180 days after cessation from work, he or she must reestablish eligibility for OFLA leave and won't receive credit for prior service.

-• If the employee returns to work after 180 days, they must reestablish eligibility for OFLA leave anew and won't receive credit for prior service.
+• If the employee returns to work after 180 days, he or she must reestablish eligibility for OFLA leave and won't receive credit for prior service.

 OFLA Amid a Public Health Emergency